codurance/site/_posts/2015-05-11-applying-transformation-priority-premise-to-roman-numerals-kata.md

     }
 }
 ```

-The first transformation is not enough to make the test pass so we apply the second transformation - nil to constant.
+The first transformation is not enough to make the test pass so we apply the second transformation *nil to constant*.
 This is enough to make the test pass so we stop evolving the code until we have a failing test.

 ```csharp
 // 2 nil -> constant
 public class RomanConverter